-A road trip through the Heartlands is a step back through the decades and centuries.
+A road trip through central Tasmania is a step back through the decades and centuries.

 Explore gorgeous heritage towns

-The Heartlands is one of the world's great trout fisheries, with arguably the purest strain of wild brown trout on Earth thriving in its rivers and scores of lakes in the Central Highlands.
+The Central Highlands is one of the world's great trout fisheries, with arguably the purest strain of wild brown trout on Earth thriving in its rivers and scores of lakes.
 These trout are wild and wily, so seek out a fishing guide with experienced outfits.

 Hear convict echoes

-The colonial architecture of the Heartlands was built the hard way, by hand, using convict labour.
+The colonial architecture of central Tasmania was built the hard way - by hand, using convict labour.
 The neighbouring estates of Woolmers and Brickendon are showpiece examples of pioneer farming, both of them UNESCO World Heritage-listed convict sites.
 Reminders of convict effort are seen in scores of private and public buildings across the region, and in working features such as the intricately carved Ross Bridge.
 And the stories are legion in sites such as the Ross Female Factory, a probation station for female convicts and their babies.